klavinslab/aquaverse/docs/protocol_developer/tools.md

 # Developer Tools

 Aquarium has a Developer tab that provides an integrated development environment (IDE) for creating and editing new protocols.
-Specifically, to define a new protocol, a developers creates an _operation type_ that includes the code for the protocol along with several other components, described below.
+Specifically, to define a new protocol, a developer creates an _operation type_ that includes the code for the protocol along with several other components, described below.

 ## Working in Aquarium

-The Developer tab provides an Integrated Development Environment (IDE) for developing new operation types in Aquarium.
+The Developer tab provides an IDE for developing new operation types in Aquarium.
-Clicking on the Developer tab in Aquarium brings you to a view similar to the one pictured below.
+Clicking on the Developer tab brings you to a view similar to the one pictured below.
-On the left is a list of operation types and libraries in your instance of Aquarium, organized by category.
+On the left is a list of the operation types and libraries in your instance of Aquarium, organized by category.
-The right pane is the operation type definition view.
+On the right is the operation type definition view.
 When you open the tab, the definition for the first operation type in the first category is displayed; in this case, the `Make PCR Fragment` operation type from the UW BIOFAB's `Cloning` category.

 <img src="docs/protocol_developer/images/developer_tab.png"